-With 800 kilometers (500 miles) of navigable waterways, the Paulista stretch of the Tietê-Paraná Waterway contains ten reservoirs, 10 dams, 10 floodgates, 23 bridges, 19 boatyards and 30 intermodal cargo terminals.
+With 800 kilometers (497 miles) of navigable waterways, the Paulista stretch of the Tietê-Paraná Waterway contains ten dams, ten floodgates, 23 bridges, 19 boatyards and 30 intermodal cargo terminals.
 The waterway is part of a large multimodal transport system, providing an alternative export route - encompassing the States of São Paulo, Paraná, Mato Grosso do Sul, Goiás and Minas Gerais, a region covering 76 million hectares and producing almost half of Brazil's GDP, connecting production areas to the maritime ports and, going the other way, to the main centers in the Mercosul trade block.

-Use of the waterway as a means of transportation has a number of benefits: lower fuel consumption, reduction of pollutant gas emissions (such as carbon dioxide - CO²) and less traffic on the roads, thus reducing the number of accidents and logistics costs.
+There are many benefits on the use of the waterway as a means of transportation: lower fuel consumption, reduction of pollutant gas emissions (such as carbon dioxide - CO²) and less traffic on the roads, thus reducing the number of accidents and logistics costs.